SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 54. - *Chromatic Orb* © (M,V,S) level 1 Evocation [UB]

 You hurl a 4-inch-diameter sphere of energy at a creature that you can see within range.
 You choose acid, cold, fire, lightning, poison, or thunder for the type of orb you create, and then make a ranged spell attack against the target.
-If the attack hits, the creature takes 3d8 damage to the type you chose.
+If the attack hits, the creature takes 3d8 damage of the type you chose.

 # 55. - Color Spray (V,S) level 1 Illusion [SOL]